History of science and technology in Japan: Memory

 What may have been the idea of the first floppy disk, or magnetic disk sheet, was invented by Yoshiro Nakamatsu at the Tokyo Imperial University in 1950.
 He received a Japanese patent in 1952, and a 1958 American patent, for a magnetic disk record sheet.
 Nippon Columbia planned to commercialized his magnetic disc sheet recorder in 1960.
 He licensed a number of patents to IBM, reaching licensing agreements with them in the 1970s.

 Sony introduced the 3½-inch floppy disk format, called the micro floppy disk.
 The first commercial micro floppy disk drive was the Sony OA-D30V, released in 1981.
 Sony's initial 3½-inch floppy disk format was dual-sided and held 875 KB of data storage.

-In 1990, Toshiba's MK1122FC was the first hard disk drive to use a glass hard disk drive platter, replacing the earlier aluminium platters.
-Glass platters had several advantages, such as greater shock resistance, compared to aluminium platter.